 The plenum of the Central Committee resolves:...

-2 The Presidium of the Central Committee of the CPSU and the USSR Council of Ministers are charged with reorganizing the administration of agriculture in the country by setting up in the oblasts, krais, and republics agricultural committees and also territorial kolkhozsovkhoz or sovkhoz-kolkhoz (depending upon whether sovkhozes predominate) production kolkhozes or quidance of administrations for the agricultural production.
+The Presidium of the Central Committee of the CPSU and 2 the USSR Council of Ministers are charged with reorganizing the administration of agriculture in the country by setting up in the oblasts, krais, and republics agricultural committees and kolkhoz-sovkhoz also territorial or sovkhoz-kolkhoz whether (depending kolkhozes sovkhozes upon or predominate) production administrations for the guidance of agricultural production.
 In the republics, krais, and oblasts the agricultural committees are to be headed, respectively, by the first secretary of the central committee or of the krai or oblast party committee.
 It is suggested that a Union Agricultural Committee [for the whole USSR] be set up in the centre.

 Production administrations must be structured democratically since they will be concerned with both kolkhozes and sovkhozes.
-It is suggested that inter-raion territorial kolkhoz-sovkhoz production administrations contain party organizers from the central committees of the union-republic parties or from the krai or oblast party committees.
+It is suggested that inter-raion territorial kolkhoz-sovkhoz production administrations contain party organizers from the central committees of the unionrepublic parties or from the krai or oblast party committees.